 Unplug for a day and immerse yourself in the wilderness of Glenorchy.
 So many Glenorchy walks and adventure activities are easily accessible from the township, yet they seem far from civilisation.
-Spend the day exploring native beech forests, sparking lakes, rivers and waterfalls, and iconic hiking trails in the mountains and valleys beyond.
+Spend the day exploring native beech forests, sparkling lakes, rivers and waterfalls, and iconic hiking trails in the mountains and valleys beyond.

-Glenorchy offers plenty of day-long activities designed to immerse you in the diverse outdoor scenery, Try hiking and canyoning in the UNESCO World Heritage Routeburn Valley or get out on the water on a packrafting venture, which you can also turn into an overnight or multi-day wilderness immersion experience.
+Glenorchy offers plenty of day-long activities designed to immerse you in the diverse outdoor scenery, Try hiking in the UNESCO World Heritage Routeburn Valley or get out on the water on a packrafting venture, which you can also turn into an overnight or multi-day wilderness immersion experience.
 Take to the skies on a heli-adventure, a thrilling helicopter ride over Glenorchy to the top of a mountain where you’ll hike or bike your way back down.
 Even better, make this an overnight adventure and stay in an alpine hut on Mt Larkins with Mountainhut.

 If hitting the trails is your thing, try the Mt Judah Track, which takes around 4-6 hours to complete and can also be explored by bike or on horseback.
 Experienced trampers will love the longer challenge of either the Scott Creek Track (approx. 5-7 hours return) or the Earnslaw Burn Track (8-12 hours return).
 These advanced tracks are steep, can be irregularly marked, and include river crossings, but the payoff is an incredible day in the wilderness.

-Fuel up with a good breakfast at the Glenorchy Café and Bar and finish your day with a delicious meal across the lake from Glenorchy at the historic Kinloch Lodge, which also offers variety of accommodation options to suit all budgets, including the new EcoScapes.
+Fuel up with a good breakfast at the Glenorchy Café and Bar and finish your day with a delicious meal across the lake from Glenorchy at the historic Kinloch Lodge, which also offers variety of accommodation options to suit all budgets, including EcoScapes.
 These passive cabins have been constructed using green building technology and designed to blend with the environment while offering total comfort and luxury.

 Day 3 – Maximise your last full day